Joseph7e/MDIBL-T3-WGS-Comparative/README.md

 Streptomyces   | 13             | 1,185    | 338

-We will mainly being using **Orthofinder** for our main comparative genomic analysis.
-The manual documents how it works very well.
+We will be using **Orthofinder** for our main comparative genomic analysis.
+The manual is great and documents how it works very well.

 Orhtofinder Manual: https://github.com/davidemms/OrthoFinder